Didip-eu/ddpa_htr/README.md

 ### 4. Additional scripts and modules

-The following scripts are one-offs, that are not meant for public consumption:
+The following scripts are one-offs or deprecated.
+They are not meant for public consumption:

 + `bin/ddp_htr_train_with_abbrev.py`: (for experiments) training script that uses abbreviation masks on the GT transcriptions, as well as a custom edit distance function, in order to evaluate the abbreviations contribution to the CER.
 + `bin/ddp_htr_viewer.py`: visualizing confidence scores for a given HTR (color + transcription overlay)
 + some of the local modules are not part of the core HTR dependencies.
 For example:
-  * pre-processing/compilation step: `seglib.py`, `download_utils.py`
-  * for convenience only: `maskutils.py`, `visuals.py`